urbanwuensch/drEEM-online/README.md

 3. Either way, you download an .mlapp file.
 Run it and follow the GUI instructions to "Download & install" the toolbox.
 Done.

 ## Usage
-- drEEM version 2 is based on object-oriented programming (OOP); to initialize the toolbox, type `tbx = drEEMtoolbox;`.
+- drEEM version 2 is based on object-oriented programming.
+To initialize the toolbox, type `tbx = drEEMtoolbox;`.
 - Access the toolbox methods by calling e.g. `tbx.importeems(...)`
 - To see which methods are available, type `tbx.` followed by hitting the TAB key to get a list of method suggestions.
 - For orientation, method names generally refer to an action and an object, e.g. `importeems`, `fitparafac`, `subtractblanks`, `splitdataset`, etc.